CPS data summary Quarter 3 2021-2022

 Impact of COVID-19

-Part of the magistrates’ court fall in the live caseload is due to cases being sent to the Crown Court.
+Part of the fall in the magistrates’ court live caseload is due to cases being sent to the Crown Court.
 These have not left the Criminal Justice System but have moved to the Crown Court live caseload.

 The CPS uses management information to understand and address performance issues.
 This data is regularly shared with partners in the Criminal Justice System to improve understanding of efficiency and effectiveness, and where necessary, support the development of system-wide reforms.